Note

 Microsoft Entra ID isn't supported as an external identity provider through structured authentication.
 Use the existing AKS-managed Microsoft Entra integration for Microsoft Entra ID authentication.

 A JWT authenticator is a configuration object that defines how AKS validates and processes tokens from an external identity provider.
-For example, AKS expects an ID token (JWT) whose aud (audience) claim matches the audience value you configure for the authenticator, such as "my-api" or an OAuth client ID.
-Each JWT authenticator includes:
+For example, AKS expects an ID token (JWT) whose aud (audience) claim matches the audience value you configure for the authenticator, such as "my-api", or an OAuth client ID.
+Each JWT authenticator includes the following components:

 Structured authentication uses CEL expressions for flexible claim validation and mapping.
 CEL provides a secure sandbox environment for evaluating custom logic against JWT claims.